smart-facility/core-geonetwork/README.md

 * ISO19115/19139 ANZLIC Profile version 1.1
 * ISO19115/19139 Marine Community Profile versions 1.4 and 1.5-experimental
-* SensorML OGC Discovery Profile for sensor platform metadata
-* EML GBIF profile
 * ANZMETA (the old ANZLIC metadata profile) version 1.3 (view only - no editing)
-* ISO19115-1 2014 FDIS (for testing and exploration only)
+* ISO19115-3
+* Editor from GeoNetwork 3.x
+* Nationalmap as map browser

 You can view the config overrides that ANZMEST applies to GeoNetwork at: